ibad1112/Docker/Docs/COMMANDS.md

 7. docker images : list the images present on our host and their sizes.
 8. docker rmi (image name) : Removes the image from the host.
 A new one can be downloaded if you want to upgrade.
 Ensure no containers are running from that image before attempting.
 9. docker pull (image name) : Pulls the image from docker hub to your host but does not run the container unlinke docker run.
+10. docker run -it (image) : Used to automatically log in to the container when it is run.
+11. docker run --name (setyournamehere) (image) : Used to give the container a user specified name.
+12. docker run (image):version : To run a container of an image with a specifc version.
 #### Appending a Command
-10. docker run ubuntu sleep 5 : Any command can be appended by adding commands in front of it for example in this command the container starts and goes to asleep for 5 seconds.
+13. docker run ubuntu sleep 5 : Any command can be appended by adding commands in front of it for example in this command the container starts and goes to asleep for 5 seconds.
 After it wakes up the container exits because there is no process running.
 #### Executing a command inside a docker container.
-10. docker exec (container name) (command) - example docker exec sleeping_snippity cat /etc/os-release.
+14. docker exec (container name) (command) - example docker exec sleeping_snippity cat /etc/os-release.
 #### Attaching or detaching a docker container.
-11. docker run -d (image) : Will run the container in a detached mode giving you the control of the CLI without forcing it to exit.
+15. docker run -d (image) : Will run the container in a detached mode giving you the control of the CLI without forcing it to exit.
-12. docker attach (id or name) : To attach the container back in CLI.
+16. docker attach (id or name) : To attach the container back in CLI.
-13. docker run -it (image) : Used to automatically log in to the container when it is run.
-14. docker run --name (setyournamehere) (image) : Used to give the container a user specified name.
-15. docker run (image):version : To run a container of an image with a specifc version.
+17.